Product Marketing Best Practices

 Emily Claypool: Great.
 Shegun this one will go to you.
 A question that gets asked a lot is how do you focus on getting customer number one?
 Do you have some insight you can share around that?

 Shegun Otulana: Yeah.
 So I would say you typically would start your business with a particular customer in mind, and that’s who you believe you’re targeting.
 And part of the discovery phase is actually going and talking to those people.
 And it’s possible to have more than one customer persona.
 You may have several people who you think your product can serve.
-Best practice around this would be to start gathering information about where these people find themselves.
+The best practice around this would be to start gathering information about where these people find themselves.
 Are there particular members of certain Facebook groups?
 Are the particular members of certain Reddit groups?
 Do they congregate in certain LinkedIn groups?

 And when you do that, when you figure out your target, you can have conversations with them.
 So your initial finding in a customer process is a process that doesn’t necessarily scale.
 It’s typically not ideal to start finding your customer journey that you’re spending a ton of money for right after you’ve built a product.
 It’s better to start the process of finding your customer before you start the process of building.
 So finding your customer should actually come first before building your product, and the voice of the customers should be an aggregate in what actually guides the development of your product.
 You pick which group in those customer groups that you’ve been talking about and you’re really going to focus your product on at launch.
-Email is a good way to stay in contact with people after you’ve had those initial conversations, but we all know email has been much harder than it’s been in the past.
+Email is a good way to stay in contact with people after you’ve had those initial conversations, but we all know that email has been much harder than it’s been in the past.
 Think content.
 Content brings people to you; you have to think of those things and also focus on bringing people to you—not just on the things that you send out to reach people.

-And then as you build your product and you have started acquiring customers, if you have made progress along those lines, you need to start thinking in terms of channels.
+And then as you build your product and you have started acquiring customers if you have made progress along those lines, you need to start thinking in terms of channels.
 You knew where you found them, so what marketing channels get back into those places where you found them originally?
 What marketing channels give you access to the groups that they belong to?
 What content gets shared in that group?
 You really need to start thinking about how to get your customers organically first because organic customer acquisition is what scales over time, not necessarily paid.
 Paid is very powerful and important, but organic is what scales as you actually scale your brand.

 Those are some of the ways you initially start the customer discovery journey and then you move on from there.
 The initial journey starts by you doing the legwork of going to where they are, and then you can continue that journey by continuing to deliver value for them through content, through ads, through partnerships.